nosilver4u/ewww-image-optimizer/readme.txt

 * If you would like to help translate this plugin in your language, get started here: https://translate.wordpress.org/projects/wp-plugins/ewww-image-optimizer/

 = 5.1.3 =
+* added: better compatibility with Divi filterable grid images and parallax backgrounds
+* fixed: Divi builder will not load with Easy IO and Include All Resources active
+* fixed: image cover block with fixed width scaled too much
 * removed: Lazy Load CSS gradient for blank placeholders

 = 5.1.2 =